proofengineering/proofengineering-doc/MUTATION_SURVEY.md

 Mutation Analysis for Verification
 ----------------------------------

-Groce et al. (2015; http://dx.doi.org/10.1109/ASE.2015.40) use mutation-based analysis approach to improving verification based on model checking.
+Groce et al. (2015; http://dx.doi.org/10.1109/ASE.2015.40) use a mutation-based analysis approach to improving verification based on model checking.
 The goal of mutating a formal model is to facilitate better understanding of whether successful verification actually implies a desired property.
 In addition to mutating the model, verification efforts must also be guided to cover mutated code.
 According to the authors, no previous work presented passing executions of a source code mutant as a guide to understanding specification weakness.

 Property-Based Testing in Proof Assistants
 ------------------------------------------